 Mix the sugars, flour, oats, almonds and cinnamon together in a small bowl.
 Pour the melted butter in and mix with a fork to combine.

 Try not to break the chunks of streusel into really small pieces, as it will melt into the cherry muffins instead of staying on top like it is supposed to.
+You want big pieces of streusel to sprinkle over the tops.

 The muffins themselves are not overly sweet, so the addition of the streusel topping is especially nice.
 It not only gives it a bit of texture, but it also gives the muffin a little extra sweetness.